Benjamin-sc/TBB1/README.md

 2) The platform open directly.
 You have to change the folder path and use the path were you images are.
 If you want to edit the application, enter >> appdesigner in the command and open the file AppTBB1.mlapp in the application designer.

+Figure 3 shows the MATLAB platform.
+It is constructed in three containers:
+- Loading and smoothing
+- Calculator
+- Plot

+First you load the Si+ image.
+The format needs to be in Tiff and you have to write the name of the file (and the file needs to be in the folder path).
+Then, you can choose to load the entire image or to crop it.
+The image will appear in the prewiew.
+You can smooth the image with the slider just below the preview.

+Then you enter several analysis parameters (there is an interogation button to have explanation about these parameters).
+If you want normalize you have to enter the name of the total intensity image and click on "load" button.
+Subsequently you select a molecule in the library or you enter new coefficients of the calibration (exponetial expression, Counts = a.exp(-b.Thickness)).
+You can update the molecular library by changing the values in the "function TreeSelectionChanged(app, event)" line 314.
+There is also a button "show calibration curve" to plot the calibration of the selected molecule.
+You can update the related excel folder "calibration library.xlsx" and the "function ShowcalibrationcurveButtonPushed(app, event)" line 343.

+Finally, you can plot a preview of the final 3D map with the "3D map preview" button.
+You can decide if you want to apply the calibration and the normalization (with the checkboxes).
+After that, you choose the color of the colormap and generate the final 3D map.

 ![image](https://user-images.githubusercontent.com/80101412/144444346-e9ac1bb3-9d77-4a24-9ac1-dc3fc5444c8f.png)
+*Fig. 3.
+AppTBB1 platform.*